-‘Teletext in Europe’/ Nordicom.
+‘Teletext in Europe.
+From the Analog to the Digital Era’/ Nordicom.
 This anthology, edited by Professor Hallvard Moe, University of Bergen, and Professor Hilde Van den Bulck, University of Antwerp, will fill the gap of knowledge of teletext in Europe.
 It will be released in the middle of February 2016.

 Chapter ‘Is It Just Text?’ / Raquel Meyers